Parties have come a long way since jelly and ice cream and a few rounds of dead lions.

 By having a couple of people there to help you should be able to relax and enjoy the party.
 Ask a friend to take photos for you.
 Parents often feel sad that they never got to see much of their child’s party or watch them having fun.
 Do try to pause and take in.

 Froggles Parties specialise in children's party entertainers.
 They offer a huge range of entertainment for kids of all ages.
-Sara Hirsch is one of their entertainers and has written this fantastic poem 'What a way to make a living'.
+Sara Hirsch is one of their entertainers and has written this fantastic poems 'What a way to make a living'.
 We think it is brilliant.